epiphanous/flinkrunner/README.md

 /**
   * An abstract flink job to transform on a stream of events from an algebraic data type (ADT).
   *
   * @tparam IN  The type of input stream elements
   * @tparam OUT The type of output stream elements
   */
-abstract class FlinkJob[IN <: FlinkEvent: TypeInformation, OUT <: FlinkEvent: TypeInformation]
+abstract class FlinkJob[IN <: FlinkEvent : TypeInformation, OUT <: FlinkEvent : TypeInformation]
   extends BaseFlinkJob[DataStream[IN], OUT] {

   def getEventSourceName(implicit config: FlinkConfig) = config.getSourceNames.headOption.getOrElse("events")